azrazainol/SparkMLlib_RandForest_DecTree/README.md

 ### Format and Split Dataset

-The data is converted into numerical vector format so that the model can interpret the data.
-Then the data is splitted into 70% training data and 30% testing data.
+The data is converted into numerical vector format using `VectorAssembler` so that the model can interpret the data.
+The data is splitted into 70% training data and 30% testing data.

 ```python
 # Feature Engineering